 by Hitman 44077

 Kid Flash made his way back to Blue Valley with his super-speed and arrived at Frances Kane’s home.
 Knocking at the front door, he waited for the door to be answered.
-I should have let Fran know I was all right after I saw Mom and Dad, but the grief I’m feeling from Barry’s death blinded me to that.
+I should have let Fran know I was all right after I saw Mom and Dad, but the grief I’m feeling from Barry’s death blinded me to that, he thought.
 She’s always been there for me.
-I don’t think I’ll ever stop loving her, he thought.
+I don’t think I’ll ever stop loving her.